Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Introduction

-Regarding the phase transition, what matters is the size of the coupling constant $\ld$.
-In our model, the size of the Wick-ordered $L^2$-cutoff does not play any role in terms of the phase transition.
-The main difficulty is to deal with the ultraviolet divergences (i.e.~small scale) beyond Wick renormalization.
-In the weak coupling case $|\ld|\gg 1$ (Theorem \ref{THM:Gibbs}\,(i)), we handle this problem by exploiting the variational approach developed recently by Barashkov and Gubinelli \cite{BG} to prove ultraviolet stability for $\Phi^4_3$-measure.
-In the variational formulation, we first isolate divergent contributions in the interaction potential and then the ultraviolet divergences are killed using the renormalization techniques in \cite{BG}.
-Moreover, there are extra terms that should be carefully controlled due to the focusing nature of the interaction potential under consideration (i.e.~there is no coercivity as much as in the defocusing case).
-Once the ultraviolet divergences are removed, as in case of the $\Phi^4_3$-measure in \cite{BG}, the first step is to prove the uniform exponential integrability \eqref{uniform1} of the truncated density $ e^{- \H_N^\dia (u,w)}\ind_{ \{|\int_{\T^3} : | u_N|^2 : dx| \le K\}}$ in $L^p(\muu)$ only for $p = 1$ in order to define the limiting Gibbs measure $\rhoo$.
-We point out that in the one and two-dimensional case, the uniform exponential integrability of the truncated density can be proven for any finite $p \ge 1$, which makes the truncated Gibbs measures $\{\rhoo_N\}$ converges to the limiting Gibbs measure $\rhoo$ in total variation as $N \to \infty$ (see \cite{BO94b, Seong}).
-In the current situation, however, because of the additional counter term $\dl_{N,\ld}$ in \eqref{addcount} beyond Wick renormalization, the convergence of whole sequence $\{\rhoo_N\}$ in total variation does not hold.
-Instead, the tightness of the truncated Gibbs measures $\{\rhoo_N\}$ can be obtained from the uniform exponential $L^1(\muu)$-integrability \eqref{uniform1} and so there exists a subsequence converging weakly to a probability measure $\rhoo$ on $\vec {\mathcal{C}}^{-\frac 12-}(\T^3)$, which is called the Gibbs measure $\rhoo$.
-Namely, the Gibbs measure $\rhoo$ is constructed only as a subsequential weak limit of the truncated Gibbs measures $\{\rhoo_N\}$.
-We also emphasize that, unlike one and two-dimensional cases, under the Gaussian free field $\muu$, the renormalized potential energy $\H_N^{\dia}(u,w)$ in \eqref{addcount} does {\it not} converge to any limit and neither does the density $e^{-\H_N^{\dia}(u,w)}$, which is essentially the source of the singularity of the Gibbs measure with respect to the Gaussian free field $\muu$.
-In proving the singularity of the Gibbs measure and the existence of shifted measures with respect to which the Gibbs measure is absolutely continuous, we make use of the approach introduced in \cite{BG, BG2,OOT1, OOT2}, by exploiting the variational formula.
+In the weak coupling case $0<|\ld| \ll 1$, we address this problem by using the variational approach recently developed by Barashkov and Gubinelli \cite{BG} to prove ultraviolet stability for the $\Phi^4_3$-measure.
+In this variational formulation, we first isolate the divergent contributions in the interaction potential and then eliminate the ultraviolet divergences using the renormalization techniques.
+Additionally, there are extra terms that should be carefully controlled due to the focusing nature of the interaction potential under consideration.
+To prove the singularity of the Gibbs measure and the existence of shifted measures with respect to which the Gibbs measure is absolutely continuous, we use the approach introduced in \cite{BG, BG2, OOT1, OOT2}, exploiting the variational formula.